divyamistry/tenbookreco2014/README.md

 TenBookChallenge 2014
 =====================

-_Disclaimer: I have tried to find a legal free copies of these books.
-The ones that are out of copyright, are linked to a good source.
-The ones I couldn't find for free, have been linked to an Amazon page with my affiliate code (help a student out).
+_Disclaimer: The out of copyright books are linked to a good source.
+The ones I couldn't find for free legal access, have been linked to an Amazon page with my affiliate code (help a student out).
 The ones I couldn't find either way, are linked to [OCLC WorldCat](http://www.worldcat.org/).
 If you find legal free copies, do let me know.
 I can update this list as such._

 I was nominated by Tushar Acharya ([@GujjuComedian](http://twitter.com/gujjucomedian)) to list ten books that I have loved reading, or have impacted me significantly, or have changed my life (or... you get the point).
 Here are some of my favorites over the years.